-What’s it: The quaternary sector is an economic sector with primarily knowledge-based and intellectual services.
+What’s it?
+The quaternary sector is an economic sector with primarily knowledge-based and intellectual services.
 In the three-sector classification, businesses in this sector fall into the tertiary sector category.
-But, over time, experts grouped them into separate sectors because their contribution to the economy has become increasingly significant – output, job creation, and their impact on other sectors.
+However, over time, experts have grouped them into separate sectors because their contribution to the economy has become increasingly significant—output, job creation, and impact on other sectors.

 Several characteristics distinguish the quaternary sector from other sectors, including the tertiary sector.
 Here are the points: